JuliaPlots/UnicodePlots.jl/README.md

 Either change the font to e.g. [JuliaMono](https://juliamono.netlify.app/) or use `border=:dotted` keyword argument in the plots.
 For a `Jupyter` notebook with the `IJulia` kernel see [here](https://juliamono.netlify.app/faq/#can_i_use_this_font_in_a_jupyter_notebook_and_how_do_i_do_it).

+(Experimental) Terminals seem to respect a standard aspect ratio of `4:3`, hence a square matrix does not often look square in the terminal.
+You can pass `fix_ar=true` to `spy` or `heatmap` in order to recover a unit aspect ratio.
+This keyword is experimental and might be unnecessary in future versions.

 ## Low-level Interface

 The primary structures that do all the heavy lifting behind the curtain are subtypes of `Canvas`.
 A canvas is a graphics object for rasterized plotting.
 Basically it uses Unicode characters to represent pixel.